 When do egg donors receive expenses payment?

-You will be given your expenses payment of £750 after your egg collection procedure.
-In the days after egg collection our team will follow-up with you to make sure that you are well.
+You will be given the payment of your expenses of £750 after your egg collection procedure.
+In the days after egg collection, our team will follow-up with you to make sure that you are well.
 You can also choose to find out if your eggs result in a pregnancy.